-I used to spend my time as a child thinking about whether other people would like me, but although these were my thoughts, I know now there are plenty of people who generally don’t pay attention to us.
+I used to spend time as a child thinking about whether others would like me, but there are probably plenty of people who generally don’t pay attention to us.

-They’re probably too concerned about what people think of them, but it doesn’t stop us worrying nevertheless.
-For those who do notice and judge us, they’re probably not the people we would want to be friends with anyway.
+They’re probably concerned about what other people will think of them, but it doesn’t stop us worrying whether they will like us.
+Those who notice and judge are probably not the people we would want to be friends with anyway.

-I believe the problem stems from how we feel about ourselves, how we see people and the world, not necessarily from others judging us.
-They’ve probably not said anything to us or behaved inappropriately, but seeing them can just make us feel bad about ourselves.
+The problem stems from how we feel about ourselves and not necessarily from others judging us.
+They’ve probably not said anything or behaved inappropriately: but seeing them reinforces how we feel about ourselves.

-I believe that when we accept ourselves, we begin to perceive other people more positively.
-When we’re more accepting of ourselves, any negative thoughts about how others perceive us, don’t exist.
+I know that when we accept ourselves, we will perceive others more positively.
+Also, when we’re more accepting of ourselves, any negative thoughts about how others perceive us won’t exist.